RCI Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Acquisitions: Completed the acquisition of a controlling interest in MLSE, now holding 75%.
+• Acquisition of MLSE: Closed on a controlling interest in MLSE, now holding 75%, enhancing sports and media operations.

 3. Forward Guidance and Outlook